bpblakely/Song-Analysis-Revisited/Code/README.md

  ![](https://i.imgur.com/mDZkDUI.png)

-**NotGarbage.py**
+**SongAnalysis.py**

 This is our main program.
 Note that this was named after we finally got some sort of tangable results.
-However, despite the name the code is in fact garbage.
-It's cluttered and was mainly used to generate graphs and had variables changed to generate new ones, which were used for our presentation.
+Still some works needs to be done.
+Some of the commented out pieces of code were used to generate graphs, but don't need to be ran all the time.